lucapinello/CRISPResso/README.rst

 To check that the installation worked, open a terminal window and execute CRISPResso --help, you should see the help page.

 The setup will create automatically a folder in your home folder called CRISPresso_dependencies, don't delete it or it will stop to work!
+If you want to put the folder in a different location, you need to set the environment variable: CRISPRESSO_DEPENDENCIES_FOLDER.
+For example to put the folder in /home/lpinello/other_stuff you can write in the terminal:

+export CRISPRESSO_DEPENDENCIES_FOLDER=/home/lpinello/other_stuff

 Usage
 -----